-Fiddlehead Farm is a small 5 acre farm and certified kitchen in the amazing little town of Pittsboro, NC.
+Fiddlehead Farm is an award winning, farm and micro-jammery in the amazing little town of Pittsboro NC.

-Since 2007 we've been growing on our little plot of land and in 2011 we started selling our vegetables, and enough bread to fill out our table, at the Chatham Mills Farmer's Market in Pittsboro.
+We've been growing on our small, 5 acre farm since 2007 and in 2011 started selling our vegetables, eggs and herbs, plus enough bread and baked goods to fill out our table, at the Chatham Mills Farmers Market.

 That means we:

 - Use only the very best in-season, local ingredients, working with farmers, growers and suppliers we know.
 We are so committed to this we list the farmer, or grower who supplied the ingredients for each batch right on the label!
 That way you might find that you really like the Salted Caramel Apple Butter made with heirloom Aunt Rachel apples from our friends Bobby and Bronwyn Tucker at Okfuskee Farm, or that the strawberries from T5 Farms in Liberty make the absolute best Strawberry Rhubarb Jam.
 For things we can't find locally like sugar, lemon juice and vinegar, or fruits like citrus or cranberries, we're committed to using organic and are lucky enough to have our wonderful local co-op's, Weaver Street Market and Chatham Marketplace, to help us source them in bulk.

 - Make our preserves and jams in small batches.
 We choose to make our preserves and jams in small batches (many without added pectin) cooking the fruit down until it thickens on it's own.
 That means there is almost a pound of strawberries in a jar of our Roasted Strawberry Preserves!